Skip to main content

 • bill of lading (name of applicant must be the same as that on the bill of lading)

-• COC certificate or certificate of origin
+• certificate of conformity (COC) or certificate of origin (CO)

 • registration certificate or title letter